Recent Searches

 There is a FAFSA issue that has been quite confusing for families with qualified retirement savings rollovers that can result in an overly-inflated EFC (expected family contribution) / SAI (student aid index).
 This higher EFC / SAI may result in reducing the student’s eligibility for financial aid.

-In this case, please allow us to help you.
+If you believe this may be the case, please allow us to help you.
 We advise students and parents against correcting the error on the FAFSA because by changing any of the tax data, a family compromises all information transferred from the IRS.
 Instead, the family should provide documentation to the financial aid office.

 Acceptable verifying documents include: